-If you have been injured or lost a loved one in an auto accident in the Pacific Northwest, it is important that you discuss your legal rights with an experienced attorney.
+If you have been injured or lost a loved one in an auto accident in the Pacific Northwest, it is important that you discuss your legal rights with an experienced Portland OR car accident attorney.
 Most accident victims only have a very basic understanding of the insurance claims process, and they do not realize the full extent of the compensation and reimbursement they are entitled to recover.
 Depending on liability, you could be entitled to reimbursement for your economic and noneconomic damages in a car accident.
 Economic damages can include vehicle repair or replacement costs, medical expenses, and lost wages.
 Future medical expenses and loss of earning capacity also fall under economic damages.
 Your noneconomic damages include pain and suffering, loss of consortium, emotional distress, and more.
 Did you know:

-- You are entitled to have an attorney deal with the insurance companies on your behalf?
+- You are entitled to have a Portland car accident lawyer deal with the insurance companies on your behalf.

-- The insurance companies do not have to offer you full compensation?
-In fact, the insurance company objective is to offer you the least amount of money to settle your case.
+- The insurance companies do not have to offer you full compensation.
+In fact, the insurance company’s objective is to offer you the least amount of money to settle your case.

-- You are entitled to recover your financial and non-financial losses?
-Non-financial losses include personal harms done to you or your family.
+- You are entitled to recover your financial and non-financial losses.
+Non-financial losses include personal harm done to you or your family.

 “D’Amore Law Group has done more for me than I thought possible, and I am really grateful for their help.
 I was severely injured and needed surgery on my spine after I was hit by a car.
 When you’re in pain 24 hours a day it’s hard to focus on both getting well and handling the insurance chaos.
 Tom D’Amore and the lawyers and staff went above and beyond what I expected, and I would recommend them to anyone.” – D. Odom, Oregon